AlexBuzmion/LayOff/README.md

 $ Rotate the mouse to reposition the trap hologram
 $ Confirm placement with left-click, or cancel with right-click or any non-directional movement
 $ If placed, custom properties are updated, and TrapTrigger is instantiated
+$ HUDManager.cs receives the trap type and runs a cooldown visual feedback
 $ The trap becomes active after 3 seconds, indicated by a radial wheel and trap indicator
 </code></pre>